-Equity line agreement with Crédit Agricole CIB of November 2021 average of the share prices of the two trading days preceding its setting.
+The share subscription price will show a discount of 5% compared to the volume-weighted average of the share prices of the two trading days preceding its setting.
 Crédit Agricole CIB acts as a financial intermediary and does not intend to remain in the Company's share capital.
 As of 31 December 2023, the Group had not yet made use of this equity line.